amouro/drupalcon_prague_2022/section-2.md

 </div>

 <!--
 As previously mentioned, German will be considerably longer than, for example, English copy.
-Or Koreans may not use spaces to separate words.
-This will mess up a non-adaptive layout.
-In an interview, Sonia Sánchez Moreno, Director of Sylaba Translations, points out that the Spanish language expands about 30% over English.
-A translator can save you significant money on redesigning parts of your product where translations won’t fit.
+Or Koreans may not use spaces to separate words, and Japanese could be longer or shorter than English coopy in the mean time.
+This expansion or contraction will mess up a non-adaptive layout.

+The best way to accommodate the situation, if the translated page is really crucial to your website, it is better to mocking up the design with actual text as soon as possible.

+Next slide >>>>>
 -->
 ---